chenshuiluke/jresume/README.md

 #### Converting to PDF Without Browser (Experimental)

-*Chrome needs to be updated and able to be executed via `google-chrome`.
-You may need to create a symbolic link*
+*You need to have at least Chrome 59 on Linux/Mac or Chrome 60 on Windows and able to be executed via `google-chrome`.
+You may need to create a symbolic link.
+You will also need to globally install the `chrome-headless-render-pdf` npm package*

 ##### Symlinking google-chrome if it can be executed via `./google-chrome`

 1. Find out where chrome is currently installed by running `whereis <name_of_chrome_executable_on_system>`.
 In my case, the name of the executable was `google-chrome-stable` it was located at `/usr/bin/google-chrome-stable`
 2. Create a symlink to Chrome using `sudo ln -s /usr/bin/google-chrome-stable /usr/bin/google-chrome`

+##### Installing chrome-headless-render-pdf

+Just execute `sudo npm install -g chrome-headless-render-pdf`